The energy crisis is not just about energy; it’s about the survival of civilization itself, ” said Al Gore.

 2 Lack of Investment in Renewable Energy

-Although Pakistan possesses plentiful wind and solar energy resources it has not established complete projects encompassing renewable power generation.
-Renewable energy functions as an essential element for reaching a sustainable future according to subject matter specialists.
+Although Pakistan possesses plentiful wind and solar energy resources, it has not established complete projects encompassing renewable power generation.
+According to subject matter specialists, renewable energy functions as an essential element for reaching a sustainable future.

-The future of energy is renewable, and the future of our planet depends on it.
+The future of energy is renewable, and our planet depends on it.
 Investing in clean energy is not just an environmental necessity but also an economic opportunity that can drive sustainable growth and innovation.” – Ban Ki-moon

 3 Outdated Infrastructure

-The utility infrastructure in Pakistan operates on obsolete inefficient power technology.
-Their machinery consumes substantial amounts of power from the moment they generate power to when it reaches the end consumers.
+The utility infrastructure in Pakistan operates on obsolete, inefficient power technology.
+Its machinery consumes substantial amounts of power from the moment it generates it to when it reaches the end consumers.

 4 Circular Debt

-Financial instability impacts the Pakistani energy sector because of customers who fail to pay their bills while the government extends subsidies.
-The inability of power companies to buy new equipment for system improvements arises from unpaid bills and government subsidies.
+Financial instability impacts the Pakistani energy sector because customers fail to pay their bills while the government extends subsidies.
+Unpaid bills and government subsidies also prevent power companies from buying new equipment for system improvements.

 5 Mismanagement and Corruption